CassyJens/reactgif/README.md

 reactgif
 ========

-a single page web app for wasting time written in React.js and Backbone.js
+You're viewing the codebase for a single page web app for wasting time written in React.js and Backbone.js.
+I've created this website as a way to experiment w/different libraries, because who doesn't love seeing their code run successfully followed by a random animated GIF?
+It makes life that much better.

+To see the website up and running, visit: seabear.heroku.com.

 ## Build
 ```